Policies and Procedures

 Smoking Not Permitted

-IRC is a non-smoking facility.
-No smoking is allowed on the IRC property, including the parking lot.
+IRC is a tobacco- and cannabis-free facility.
+No smoking or vaping of any kind is allowed on the IRC property, including the parking lot.

 Food and Beverage Consumption

 Members may bring their own food and drink to the pool.
-No food or drink may be consumed in the pool or within three feet of the pool.
-Alcohol may be consumed only by individuals over the age of 21 and only in the eating area near the picnic tables or in the clubhouse.
-If, in the discretion of pool management, consumption of alcoholic beverages adversely impacts safety or enjoyment of the facility by members, individuals may be asked not to consume alcoholic beverages or to leave the facility.
+No food or drink may be consumed in the pool or on the pool deck within six feet of the pool (with the exception of water by lap swimmers and during swim practices).
+Alcohol may be consumed only by individuals over the age of 21.
+If, in the discretion of pool management, consumption of alcoholic beverages adversely impacts safety or enjoyment of the facility by members, individuals will be asked not to consume alcoholic beverages or to leave the facility.
+There will be zero tolerance for members and guests disregarding requests and direction by staff.
+The essential principle regarding food and beverage consumption is that all guard instruction must be obeyed by members and guests.

 Grill Use